thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

  * `log_level` can be any number between 0 and 2.
 Default is `2` to only print errors.
 1 means print also useful information and >=2 means print everything.
 Messages are color coded so it might be better to leave it at 3 and just focus on colors.
  * `replace_greek` if True, all greek letters will be replaced with a spelled version.
 For example `\u03C3` becomes `sigma`.
 Default is `True`.
  * `keep_ocr` if True, the OCR text extracted using [the great AnkiOCR addon](https://github.com/cfculhane/AnkiOCR/) will be included in the card.
 Default is `True`.
  * `field_mapping` path of file that indicates which field to keep from which note type and in which order.
 Default value is `field_mappings.py`.
-If empty, only takes into account the main (=first) field.
+If empty, only takes into account the first 2 fields.
  * `acronym_list` a python dictionary containing acronyms to extend.
 For example `CRC` can be extended to `CRC (colorectal cancer)`.
 (The parenthesis are automatically added.)
 Default is `"acronym_list.py"`.
 Keep in mind that lowercase acronym will also be matched.

  * `clustering_enable` whether to enable clustering or not.
 Default is `True`.